SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Discussion and Conclusions

 \subsection{Limitations}

 SLoMo is a promising first step towards imitating human and animal behaviors on real-world robots from in-the-wild video footage.
 However, several limitations remain that should be addressed in future research: First, we make key model simplifications and assumptions in Sections \ref{method:contact-implicit_traj_opt} and \ref{method:ci-mpc} by using a point-foot model to represent the quadruped and humanoid dynamics.
-It should be possible to extend this work to use full-body dynamics in both offline and online optimization steps to more fully leverage a robot's capabilities.
-For example, humans and animals are capable of making contact with the world very rich ways (e.g. a dog can use its head to move an object), but executing such behaviors for legged robots remains an open research problem.
-Second, we manually scale the reconstructed character to better match the kinematics of the target robot in Section \ref{method:reconstruction}.
+It should be possible to extend this work to use full-body dynamics in both offline and online optimization steps to fully leverage a robot's capabilities.
+For example, humans and animals are capable of making contact with the world in very rich ways (e.g. a dog can use its head to move an object), but executing such behaviors for legged robots remains an open research problem.
+Second, the reconstruction step is computationally expensive, and we manually scale the reconstructed character to better match the kinematics of the target robot in Section \ref{method:reconstruction}.
 It should be possible to automate this scaling in Problem \ref{eq:optimal_control}.
-Addressing morphological differences between video characters and corresponding robots in a principled, automated manner will be crucial for scaling our imitation framework to large video datasets.
+Addressing morphological differences between video characters and corresponding robots in a principled, automated manner and accelerating reconstruction will be crucial for scaling our framework to large video datasets.